-YCPC is involved in water quality & stormwater planning in a variety of ways:
+YCPC is involved in stormwater & water quality planning in a variety of ways.

-- Stormwater Authority Feasibility Study (PDF): To prepare for growing responsibilities and to continue assisting municipalities with their water resource challenges, YCPC conducted the York County Stormwater Authority Feasibility Study.
+- Stormwater Authority Feasibility Study (PDF): To prepare for growing responsibilities and to better assist municipalities, YCPC conducted the York County Stormwater Authority Feasibility Study.
 This Study was completed in January 2016 and looks at the feasibility of a regional stormwater authority to make regulatory compliance more efficient.
-The goal of this study was to engage the public and municipalities in a process to answer the question of whether a regional stormwater authority is feasible, and if so, what would be the scope, scale, and funding source of the authority.
-While the Feasibility Study examined the technical feasibility of an authority, its primary focus is on whether an authority is feasible through gauging potential support by the public and municipalities
+It also examined options for potential scope, scale, and funding source of an authority.
+While technical concerns were considered, the primary focus was on gauging potential support by engaging with the public and municipalities

-- Stormwater Authority Implementation Plan: After accepting the findings of the Feasibility Study, the County Board of Commissioners voted to accept the findings of the Study and charged YCPC to develop an Implementation Plan.
-The purpose of the Plan is to determine the most effective way to clean up the County’s polluted streams and reduce flooding, as well as protect healthy streams.
+- Stormwater Authority Implementation Plan: After accepting the findings of the Feasibility Study, the County Board of Commissioners asked YCPC to develop an Implementation Plan (SWAIP).
+The SWAIP analyzes a variety of options in search of the most effective way to clean up the County’s polluted streams and reduce flooding, as well as protect healthy streams.
 The SWAIP process is concluding now, with YCPC working on an array of options to present to the County Commissioners in spring of 2019.

 - If the discharge is located at a County Park, contact the County Parks Dept. at 717-840-7230.

-- If the discharge is located at any other County-owned property, contact Scott Cassel at 717-771-4388.
+- If the discharge is located at any other County-owned property, contact James Runshaw at 717-771-4388.